 I’ve been here 20 years and now I’m in night school two days a week to get the piece of paper, even though we get the annual training every year.~ Angela Jones (Wunderland Site Manager)

-Overall, one size fits all policy has not worked well according to child care providers in Washington.
+Overall, one size fits all policy has not worked well according to childcare providers in Washington.
 The fact that these regulations keep shifting presents an even bigger issue.
 Providers agree that regulation is important for setting high standards.
-But like any other businesses, child care providers will not operate well if saddled with too much regulation.
+But like any other business, childcare providers will not operate well if saddled with too much regulation.